SkylineCommunications/dataminer-docs/user-guide/part_4/newR_D/General.md

 ### Button

 > [!WARNING]
 > This feature is currently still in preview.
-For more information, see *[Soft-launch options](https://community.dataminer.services/documentation/soft-launch-options/)*.
+For more information, see [Soft-launch options](https://community.dataminer.services/documentation/soft-launch-options/).

 This component is available in soft launch from DataMiner 10.0.3 onwards, if the soft-launch option *ReportsAndDashboardsButton* is enabled.